Phenomenal-Cat/IGNITE/Docs/source/MicrowireArrays.rst

 .. card::
-  :columns: 12
+  :class-header: sd-bd-primary sd-font-weight-bold p-1 pl-2
-  :header: bd-primary text-bold p-1 pl-2
+  :class-card: sd-bg-light
-  :body: bg-light border-0 p-2
+  :margin: 0

-  :opticon:`info,mr-1` **Note**
+  :fa:`info` **Note**
   ^^^^^^^^^^^^^^^^^^^^^^^^
-  The Ide-McMahon microdrive design was the SCNI's first generation of chronically implanted micro drive hardware for use with MBAs.
-However, development of implant designs and procedures is ongoing.
-Information on the Ide-McMahon design is provided here for reference, but the system now used for MBA implants in the SCNI is the :ref:`MIDAS system <Microdrive_MIDAS>`, which offers numerous improvements.
+  The :ref:`Ide-McMahon microdrive <IdeMcMahon>` design was the first-generation of chronically implanted microdrive hardware designed for use with :ref:`Microwire Brush Array (MBA) <MBA>` electrodes.
+However, development of implant designs and procedures is an ongoing process.
+Information on previous designs is provided here for reference.